crew-sherlock/Experiment1/docs/onboarding/github-variables.md

 The following Environment Variables are required as a pre-requisite for AIGA:

-- `KEY_VAULT_NAME` - should point to the Azure Key Vault associated with Code Orange GenAI Dev Kit.
+- `KEY_VAULT_NAME` - should point to the Azure Key Vault associated with the environment.